abhaynayar/obsidian/notes/android.md

 - It is a good practice to save projects in jadx-gui.
 - One of the useful features within the interface is the search functionality which you can use to check certain keywords in code.
-- To find other places a method is used, right-click &gt; Find Usage.
+- To find other places a method is used, right-click > Find Usage.

 If jadx-gui fails to decompile any methods, we can always try other combinations such as **dex2jar** for DEX to JAR conversion and then